Perficient (PRFT) Received its Third Buy in a Row

-After Alliance Global Partners and Barrington gave Perficient (NASDAQ: PRFT) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Mayank Tandon maintained a Buy rating on Perficient today and set a price target of $37.00.
-The company’s shares closed last Monday at $30.04.
+After Alliance Global Partners and Needham gave Perficient (NASDAQ: PRFT) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Jack Vander Aarde maintained a Buy rating on Perficient today and set a price target of $50.00.
+The company’s shares closed last Monday at $30.59.

-According to TipRanks.com, Tandon is a 5-star analyst with an average return of 5.7% and a 50.3% success rate.
-Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Sapiens International.
+According to TipRanks.com, Aarde has currently no stars on a ranking scale of 0-5 stars, with an average return of -29.2% and a 16.7% success rate.
+Aarde covers the Services sector, focusing on stocks such as Livexlive Media, Boxlight, and Hyrecar.

-Currently, the analyst consensus on Perficient is a Strong Buy with an average price target of $50.80.
+Currently, the analyst consensus on Perficient is a Strong Buy with an average price target of $46.80, a 74.4% upside from current levels.
+In a report issued on March 20, Needham also maintained a Buy rating on the stock with a $37.00 price target.

 See today’s analyst top recommended stocks >>